Skip to menu Skip to content Skip to footer

 UQ student Sai Yan at the UQU Cultural Fiesta

 I have a strong passion for food and agriculture, which is one of the most exported commodities of Myanmar.
-UQ was known to be the most research-intensive Australian institute in agriculture, ranking number 31 in the world (QS World University Rankings by Subject 2022).
+UQ was known to be the most research-intensive Australian institute in agriculture, ranked 19 in the world (QS World University Rankings by Subject 2024).

 Brisbane’s cost of living as an affordable city compared to Sydney and Melbourne also helped me when deciding to choose UQ.
 Plus, who doesn’t love studying at an elegant university campus with lakes, nature and the Great Court?